hssmalo/steampunkfantasy/rules.md

 # Unit Abilities and conditions:

+**Evation**[N+]

+If you are hit by an area effect, roll one die per hit.
+At N+ negate one hit.

+**Improve Evation**[+N]

+If a unit already have evation (from terrain for example), you get +N on each evation roll.
+If unit does not have evation, this does nothing.

+**Take Cover**[speed, -N]

+When unit is in given speed the unit is considered taking cover and gets -N to be hit, as indicated by to-hit table.
+Whenever this condition apply, the unit gains improve evation[+1]

 **Forward Position**[N]

 At setup this unit may setup upt to N hexes away from normal setup area.